IRNAS/koruza-driver/README.md

 ## Build instructions

-In order to build the driver:
+In order to build and run the unit tests:
 ```
 mkdir build
 cd build
-cmake ..
+cmake -DONLY_TESTS=TRUE ..
 make
+make test
 ```

+Building the full driver requires the OpenWrt toolchain.